top of page

 WELCOME TO THE THE KELLOGG LAB

-Located at the Donald Danforth Plant Science Center
+Donald Danforth Plant Science Center, St. Louis, Missouri

 Our Research

-Welcome to the Kellogg Lab at the Donald Danforth Plant Science Center.
+Welcome to the Kellogg Lab, with homes at the Donald Danforth Plant Science Center and the Arnold Arboretum of Harvard University.
 As you can see in the descriptions of projects below, the lab is a small business supported by grant funding, much of which represents federal tax dollars brought home to Missouri.
 Like the other labs in the Center, we are an employer, a small business that keeps the economic engine of the city running.
 This is one part of the Center’s mission to “enhance the St. Louis region as a world center for plant science.”

 “Feed the hungry and improve human health”